Tehlu/team-coordination/README.md

  to show entered data.
  Postgres was used to set up the database that handles form submissions.
 In addition to the auto-generated ID, it uses three fields (name, start_date, and end_date).
- The project was deployed on an AWS run Ubuntu server (an ec2 instance).
+ The built jar file can run on an AWS run Ubuntu server (an ec2 instance).

+ ### Composition
+  The project consists of 5 packages which will be described as follows:

  ### Challenges
  Running the application requires me to always connect to the ubuntu server and run the jar